 So, which is better then?
 There is no easy answer, since qualitative, semi-quantitative and quantitative risk assessments can all be successful.
 Let’s first try to compare typical qualitative and quantitative risk assessments:

-- User-friendliness: This is probably the greatest benefit of qualitative These are typically easier to make user-friendly, since they are less complex.
+- User-friendliness: This is probably the greatest benefit of qualitative analysis.
+These are typically easier to make user-friendly, since they are less complex.

 - Transparency: For the same reason a qualitative methodology is typically much easier to fully understand.
 Due to the complexity of the quantitative calculations, quantitative methods tend to be implemented as black boxes.